murchie85/su_adam_AI_Psychology_prototyping/README.md

 # Background info

-senior in the Molecular Biology and Genetics Department
+Su: senior in the Molecular Biology and Genetics Department
+Adam: Head of DevOps, Cloud, AI and Data.

 main goal is to be able to produce new intelligent technologies to help people who are suffering from mental health disorders